Bundles and Custom Images

 Q: What happens to my directory when I remove all of my Amazon WorkSpaces?

-If there are no WorkSpaces being used with your Simple AD or AD Connector for 30 consecutive days, you will be charged for this directory as per the AWS Directory Service pricing terms.
+If there are no WorkSpaces being used with your Simple AD or AD Connector for 30 consecutive days, this directory will be automatically deregistered for use with Amazon WorkSpaces, and you will be charged for this directory as per the AWS Directory Service pricing terms.
 If you delete your Simple AD or AD Connector you can always create a new one when you want to start using WorkSpaces again.

 Q: Which AWS Directory Services support the use of PCoIP Zero Clients?